JelleGraaf/PowerSpel/README.md

 To play the game:
 1) Download the game from this repository.
 2) Unzip the downloaded file to D:\Temp (or whatever location suits you).
 3) Open a PowerShell window with the following command: `powershell.exe -executionpolicy bypass`.
-This is to circumvent the default security policy that comes with PowerShell
+This is to circumvent the default security policy that comes with PowerShell.
+For the best experience, maximize the screen (or allow at least 57 lines and 128 columns)
 4) Import the module with the following command: `Import-Module D:\Temp\powerspell-master\PowerSpel-PenTest\PowerSpel-PenTest.psd1`
 5) Start the game with the following command: `Start-PowerSpelPenTest`